 There are few services on the beach itself: the city does not allow food trucks and there are few places to eat nearby, so bring a picnic basket and enjoy your day.

-Getting to Port Aransas can be accomplished by taking the free car ferry or by Corpus Christi bridge.
+Getting to Port Aransas can be accomplished by taking the free car-ferry or by the Corpus Christi bridge.

 The ferry to the island is a short, but quiet ride.
 You can occasionally spot a dolphin or two.

 The lines to get on the ferry are REALLY long during summer months and especially on Fridays, so if you can adjust your trip to come and go on a weekday, you are likely to miss the lines.